mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-12-18-color-picker.md

 	<figcaption>Placing color swatches off to the side for reference and sampling has its advantages.</figcaption>
 </figure>

 Aside from the new picker, the Mixer received some love by now including numeric values on each of the 3 sliders.
-Each of these maps perfectly to HSB[^hsb] values which makes communicating the exact makeup of a color with non-Mixers easier.
+These numbers map perfectly to HSB[^hsb] values which makes communicating the exact makeup of a color others that much easier.

 <figure class="image-right">
 	<img src="{{ site.url }}/images/photoshop-hsb.jpg" alt="screenshot showing the HSB picker in Adobe Photoshop">
 </figure>

 The HSB/HLS color models are found in most desktop graphics programs like Adobe's Photoshop.
 By opting to include a standardized color model in Paper it is now possible to match colors across platforms and apps.
-As a designer I find this especially helpful for maintaining color consistency when imported Paper PNG files into Adobe Creative Suite documents.
+As a designer I find this especially helpful for maintaining color consistency when importing Paper PNG files into Adobe Creative Suite documents.

 ## Color palettes on Mix